websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/data-providers/using-data-providers-to-populate-form-options.md

 # Using the REST Data Provider to Populate Form Options

 _Select from List_ fields can hold many options.
 Those options can be automatically supplied by using the JSON web services registered in Liferay DXP or any other third party REST web service.
 To learn more about data providers in general, see [Data Providers Overview](./data-providers-overview.md).
-This article walks users on how to invoke a JSON web service, configure the data provider, and add the data provider to a form.
+To apply a REST data provider to a form, you'll learn how to invoke a JSON web service, configure the data provider to pull from it, and use the data provider in a form.

 ## Prerequisites

-One example is to populate a Select field for a user's "Country" when collecting personal information on a form.
+A common need is to populate a Select field with a list of options: for example, a user's "Country" is needed when collecting personal information on a form.

 [Create a form](../creating-and-managing-forms/creating-forms.md) that includes the following: